Senior Lecturer in International Relations at the University of Technology Sydney.

 Jess Gifkins’ current research projects are on:

-1. Legitimation practices in UN Security Council decision-making.
-She has written a monograph titled ‘Inside the UN Security Council: Legitimation Practices and Darfur’ which is in production with Oxford University Press with publication in November 2023, and an article published in Global Governance.
+- Legitimation practices in UN Security Council decision-making.
+She published a monograph titled ‘Inside the UN Security Council: Legitimation Practices and Darfur’ with Oxford University Press with publication in 2023, and an article published in Global Governance.
+She is working on another article from this project.

-2. Queering the Responsibility to Protect.
+- Queering the Responsibility to Protect.
 This project is a collaboration with Protection Approaches in London and Dr Dean Cooper-Cunningham at the University of Copenhagen.
-Jess is the Queering Atrocity Prevention Research Fellow with Protection Approaches and has recently published a co-authored report titled ‘Queering Atrocity Prevention‘.
-This research has been cited in a UK House of Commons Select Committee report and in a UN General Assembly report published by the UN Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz
+Jess is the Queering Atrocity Prevention Research Fellow with Protection Approaches and published a co-authored report titled ‘Queering Atrocity Prevention‘.
+This research has been cited in a UK House of Commons Select Committee report and in a UN General Assembly report published by the UN Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz.
+Jess and Dean co-authored an article on Queering the Responsibility to Protect which was published in International Affairs.

 Jess was founding Associate Editor of Critical Military Studies from 2013 until 2020, and she has been on the Editorial Board for the Global Responsibility to Protect journal since 2020.
-She was Co-convener of the British International Studies Association Working Group on Intervention and the Responsibility to Protect (2016-2018), and Co-Chair of EISA Section ‘A Palace of Hope?
-The Prospects, Fragilities and Legitimacy of the United Nations‘ in 2018.
+She was Co-convener of the British International Studies Association Working (BISA) Group on Intervention and the Responsibility to Protect (2016-2018), Co-Chair of European International Studies Association (EISA) Section ‘A Palace of Hope?
+The Prospects, Fragilities and Legitimacy of the United Nations‘ in 2018, and is co-hosting the Oceanic Conference on International Studies (OCIS) in 2025 in collaboration with colleauges at UNSW, the University of Sydney, and the University of Wollongong.

 She did her PhD within the Asia-Pacific Centre for the Responsibility to Protect at the University of Queensland, where she retains a position as Honorary Research Fellow.